Nick Carter (character): Radio

 Nick Carter first came to radio as The Return of Nick Carter.
-Then Nick Carter, Master Detective, with Lon Clark in the title role, began April 11, 1943, on Mutual, continuing in many different timeslots for well over a decade.
+Then Nick Carter, Master Detective, with Lon Clark in the title role, began April 11, 1943, on Mutual, continuing in many different timeslots for more than a decade.
 Jock MacGregor was the producer-director of scripts by Alfred Bester, Milton J. Kramer, David Kogan and others.
 Background music was supplied by organists Hank Sylvern, Lew White and George Wright.

-Patsy Bowen, Nick's assistant, was portrayed by Helen Choate until mid-1946 and then Charlotte Manson stepped into the role.
+Patsy Bowen, Nick's assistant, was played by Helen Choate until mid-1946 and then Charlotte Manson was given the role.
 Nick and Patsy's friend was reporter Scubby Wilson (John Kane).
 Nick's contact at the police department was Sgt.
 Mathison (Ed Latimer).
 The supporting cast included Raymond Edward Johnson, Bill Johnstone and Bryna Raeburn.
 Michael Fitzmaurice was the program's announcer.
 The series ended on September 25, 1955.

-Chick Carter, Boy Detective was a serial adventure that aired weekday afternoons on Mutual.
+Chick Carter, Boy Detective was a serial adventure that were broadcast weekday afternoons on Mutual.
 Chick Carter, the adopted son of Nick Carter, was played by Bill Lipton (1943–44) and Leon Janney (1944–45).
-The series aired from July 5, 1943 to July 6, 1945.
+The series was broadcast from July 5, 1943 to July 6, 1945.

 Comic books

-In 1937, the Brazilian comic artist Renato Silva published a comic strip strip starring Nick Carter published in the comic book Suplemento Juvenil.
+In 1937, the Brazilian comic artist Renato Silva published a comic strip featuring Nick Carter published in the comic book Suplemento Juvenil.

 Nick Carter and Chick Carter appeared in comics published by Street & Smith from 1940 to 1949.

-Nick appeared in The Shadow Comics, then moved to Army & Navy Comics and Doc Savage Comics briefly, before moving back to The Shadow Comics.
+Nick appeared in The Shadow Comics, was then transferred to Army & Navy Comics and Doc Savage Comics briefly, before being transferred back to The Shadow Comics.
 Some of these appearances were in text stories.

 Chick appeared in The Shadow Comics, some of which were in text stories.

 There was also Nick Carter, a 1972 Italian comic strip featuring detective Nick Carter.